Return to listing

 5) Exercise

-The fear response can come with various physical symptoms, including rushes of adrenaline and muscle tension.
-Exercising, such as getting out in the fresh air for a short walk, can be an ideal grounding exercise.
-You can also do mindfulness exercises, where you ask your child to notice things around them while out walking.
-Focusing on safe things, like trees and flowers, can help bring a child who is in fight, flight, freeze or collapse back down to earth and encourage their body into a calmer and more neutral state.
+You could take a short walk in nature together, practising mindfulness exercises along the way.
+While walking, you could ask your child to notice things around them, like trees and flowers.
+These safe and comforting things can help bring a child who is in fight, flight, freeze or collapse back down to earth and encourage their body into a calmer and more neutral state.

 Other ways you can help